liqy09/DTBind/README.md

         $ pip install torch-scatter torch-sparse torch-cluster torch-spline-conv -f https://data.pyg.org/whl/torch-1.13.0+cu116.html
         $ pip install torch-geometric==2.6.1

+Note: the first-time compilation and installation may take 10-30 minutes, depending on the device.

 Other core dependencies:

         $ pip install numpy==1.23.4 torchnet==0.0.4 tqdm prettytable biopython==1.83 pandas scikit-learn rdkit==2024.3.2 h5py

+Note: please make sure to keep the NumPy version < 2.0, otherwise it may be incompatible with other package versions and cause warnings or errors.
 Note: Typical install requirements time on a "normal" desktop computer is 10 minutes.

 ### 2.3 Optional Dependencies (for Data Preprocessing Only)